- Home

 - 8

 Remove from the oven and allow to cool completely in the pan for at least 2 hours or until fully set.
+The bars will firm up significantly as they cool.
 Once fully cooled, lift the parchment paper to remove the entire slab, then cut into 24 equal rectangular bars using a sharp knife.
-Each bar should weigh approximately 45 grams.
+Each bar should weigh approximately 45 grams and measure roughly 2x3 inches.

 - 9

 Store the bars in an airtight container at room temperature for up to 5 days, or refrigerate for up to 2 weeks.
 For longer storage, wrap individually in parchment paper and freeze for up to 3 months.
-For optimal blood sugar control, pair one bar with a protein source like Greek yogurt, cheese, or a small handful of nuts.
+For optimal blood sugar control, pair one bar (45g) with a protein source like 0.5 cup Greek yogurt, 1 ounce cheese, or 0.25 cup nuts to create a balanced snack with sustained energy release.

 📊 Nutrition Per Serving